Rush Limbaugh, the reason God invented radio in the first place.

 Well, yeah, of course you lose the money, but it's a good thing it's going to charity.

-It's never really appealed to me uh unless the foundation's gonna be something that is its own functioning rather than some place to park money.
+It's never really appealed to me unless the foundation is going to be something that is its own functioning rather than some place to park money.

-If it's a functioning enterprise that's gonna seek its own growth for genuine philanthropy, but it's never it's never really appealed to me as a place to park money.
+If it's a functioning enterprise that's going to seek its own growth for genuine philanthropy, but it's never really appealed to me as a place to park money.

-I just you know, write a check to a charity or whoever, rather than set up the uh the foundation.
+I'd just write a check to a charity or whoever rather than set up the foundation.

 That's just me.